The Talbot Press Ltd. (Dublin, Ireland)

 Every Irishman’s Library, an obvious reference to the then hugely successful Everyman’s Library, was one of the series published by Talbot (other series include the New Era Library and Noted Irish Lives).
 Every Irishman’s Library was edited by Alfred Perceval Graves, president of the Irish Literary Society, a scholar of Irish folk music, and father of Robert Graves.
 At least 16 titles were published.

 The series was initially issued in 1915 as indicated by the advertisement in Studies: An Irish Quarterly Review:

-This copy of The Book of Irish Poetry edited by Alfred P. Graves is undated, but a rough guess would place its date of printing in the mid 1920s.
+This copy of The Book of Irish Poetry edited by Alfred P. Graves is undated, but a rough guess would place its date of printing in the mid-1920s.
 There is at least one additional (but similar) jacket design.
 Various Irish design elements cover the spine and front cover of the jackets, which are common to the series.
-This copy has a space for the publisher’s name on the base of the spine, but the space is left blank.
+This copy has a space for the publisher’s name on the base of the spine, but that space is left blank.
 The series name is at the top of the front of the jacket.
 The front jacket flaps are blank.

 Twelve titles are listed in the series on the rear of the jacket:

 The Book of Irish Poetry, edited by Alfred P. Graves

 Wild Sports of the West, by W.H.
 Maxwell